8. Lighting#

 Once we’ve defined the function to calculate the directional light we need to tell our main()

 function to use it and add the directional light colour to the fragment colour.
-Add the following code to after where we calculated the spotlight.
+Add the following code to the for loop.

-Now we need to define a directional light source in the main.cpp
+Now we need to define a directional light source in the Lab08_Lighting.cpp file.

 8.6.
 Exercises#